Debt to Income Ratio Formula (Table of Contents)

 Debt to Income Ratio Formula

-The debt to income ratio is the measure of estimating the capacity of an individual in repaying the debt by comparing his recurring monthly debt to gross monthly income.
+The debt to income ratio is the measure of estimating an individual’s capacity to repay the debt by comparing his recurring monthly debt to gross monthly income.

 Examples of Debt to Income Ratio Formula